danieloskarsson/jsond/README.md

 The literals, true, false, and null are not valid JSOND grammar.
 Numbers are not valid JSOND grammar.

 Most strings are valid regular expressions and thus valid JSOND grammar.
 String constants SHOULD include boundary matchers.

+## Optionals

+A member can be defined as optional by appending the optional-character to the end of the JSOND name.

+	optional-character = %x3f                ; ?

+	name = name [ optional-character ]       ; e.g. name?

+An optional member MAY have the value null.
+An optional member MAY be undefined in JSON text.

 # References